CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Hypothesis testing for nonlinear effects

-\paragraph{Testing for Nonlinear Interaction}\mbox{}\\ In the previous section, we assume that we are given a $k_\delta$ that generates exactly $\Hsc_0$.
-However, depending on the exact hypothesis of interest, identifying such $k_0$ is not always straightforward.
-In this section, we revisit the example about interaction testing and consider how to build a $k_0$ for below hypothesis of interest,
+In the previous section, we assume that we are able to obtain a $k_\delta$ that generates $\Hsc_0$ exactly.
+However, depending on the exact hypothesis of interest, identifying such a $k_0$ is not always straightforward.
+In this section, we revisit the case of interaction testing and consider how to build a $k_0$ for the hypothesis of interest.

 where $h_{12}$ is the ``pure interaction'' function that is orthogonal to main effect function $h_1$ and $h_2$.
 This hypothesis is difficult to formulate with Gaussian process models, since the kernel functions $k(\bx, \bx')$ in general do not explicitly separate the main and the interaction effect.
-Therefore rather than directly define $k_0$, we need to first construct $\Hsc_0$ and $\Hsc_a$ that correspond to the null and alternative hypothesis, and then identify the garrote kernel function $k_\delta$ such it generates exactly $\Hsc_0$ when $\delta=0$ and $\Hsc_a$ when $\delta >0$.
+Therefore rather than directly defining $k_0$, we need to first construct $\Hsc_0$ and $\Hsc_a$ that correspond to the null and alternative hypotheses, respectively, and then identify the garrote kernel function $k_\delta$ such that corresponds to $\Hsc_0$ when $\delta=0$ and $\Hsc_a$ when $\delta >0$.